 The truth is, Martial Arts are a lifelong journey for some.
 It really doesn’t matter when that journey starts as long as it starts somewhere.
 Of course if you’re much older (lets say seventy years of age), you should perhaps consider a Martial Art like Aikido rather than joining an MMA gym.
 If you’re looking to start training Martial Arts but don’t know the best art to start with, visit our article.

-The Best Age to Start Training Marital Arts
+The Best Age to Start Training Martial Arts

 It all depends on the ultimate goal.
 Is it self-recreating, self-confidence, self-discipline, health and fitness, or perhaps you just want to get better at fighting?
 These are all great reasons to start martial arts, however I wouldn’t recommend someone who is much older to quit their day job to become a professional MMA fighter.